Should You Rent a Car or Use a Taxi in Niue?

 Car rental is utterly convenient in Niue too, with most car rental companies offering pick-up/drop-off at the airport or at any accommodation.
 Accommodations offering car rental will have it ready for you right on your doorstep.

 The one minor inconvenience of renting a car is having to get a Niue Driver’s License, which costs around NZ$22.50.
-Although you can drive on your overseas driving license when you first arrive in Niue, you are required to purchase a local driver’s license from the Police Station in Alofi during its opening hours.
+Although you can drive on your overseas driving license when you first arrive in Niue, you are required to purchase a local driver’s license from the Police Station during its opening hours.

-Pros of Using a Rental Car
+The Pros of Renting a Car in Niue

 • Travel where you want when you want